bitburner-official/bitburner-src/markdown/bitburner.darknet.getstasislinkedservers.md

 ## Darknet.getStasisLinkedServers() method

-Returns the hostnames of servers that have a stasis link applied.
+Returns the hostnames/IPs of servers that have a stasis link applied.

 **Signature:**